01ski/inventor_py_project/README.md

 #### 2. The USER - Switch
 - Press ONCE: Turns on/off more LEDs
-- Press TWICE (fast): Switch to *humidity-mode*
+- Press TWICE in a row (fast): Switch to *humidity-mode*
-- Press THREE TIMES: Turn off
+- Press THREE TIMES in a row (fast): Turn off

 #### 3. Second mode (humidity-mode)